luispedro/luispedro_org/content/pages/projects/slif.rst

 SLIF
 ====

-SLIF is the `structured literature image finder` (previously, `subcellular location image finder`).
+SLIF is the *Structured Literature Image Finder` (previously, *Subcellular Location Image Finder*), which was project from the `Murphy Lab <http://murphylab.web.cmu.edu>`__, which I was a part of.

-It searches through scientific journals, looking for images, which it categorises, makes available, and (in some cases, at least) analyses.
+It searches through scientific journals, looking for images, which it categorises, makes available, and (partially) analyses.

-The SLIF homepage has `many more details <http://murphylab.web.cmu.edu/services/SLIF/>`__, including some historical information and presentation materials.

 In this project, I was responsible for the computer vision aspects of the processing pipeline.
 I also handled much of the integration effort of the